YunoHost/doc/contribute.md

 <span class="glyphicon glyphicon-exclamation-sign"></span>&nbsp;&nbsp; Testing
 </div>
 <div class="col col-md-8" markdown="1">
 We need people able to test YunoHost deeply.
-If you find a bug, try to identify it, and report it on the right <a href="https://github.com/YunoHost" target="_blank">GitHub issue tracker</a>.
+If you find a bug, try to identify it, and report it on our <a href="https://dev.yunohost.org/projects/yunohost/issues/new" target="_blank">bug tracker</a>.
 </div>
 </div>